SolansPuig/MyHomepage/README.md

 const CITY = "London"; // Leave empty ("") to detect from your IP.
 It won't be as precise. const TEMP_UNITS = ["metric", "°C"]; // The units of the temperature.
 Alternatives: ["imperial", "°F"] or ["standard", "K"] const ICONS = 2 // The icons that represent the weather.
 Use 0 for none, 1 for Weather Icons or 2 for Open Weather Font.
                 // If you don't use Open Weather Font, you can safely delete the "fonts" folder, as well as the "css/owfont.css" file.

+// Favorite websites
+const WEBSITES = [ // A list of links to the websites you're interested in.
+    {
+        img: "https://www.google.com/gmail/about/static/images/logo-gmail.png?cache=1adba63", // The logo of the website
+        name: "Gmail",  // The name that will be displayed below the logo
+        url: "https://mail.google.com" // The URL to the website },
+    ...
+];

 // News
 const NEWS_SOURCES = [ // The RSS sources you are interested in.
 You can leave it empty to disable that feature.